 - What distractions cause me to lose time and focus?

 To get the most benefit from hybrid working, consider how to split the work between home and office.
 Tasks that require a high level of focus are more suited to a quiet home environment.
 Time in the office enables group work such as problem-solving, innovation or coaching.
+So make a weekly plan and consider what is the best focus for each day.
+You can access our Hybrid Weekly Planner from our Resources page.

 Consider the time and location dependency of the work.
 Is there a requirement to support others at set times?
 Is there a need to access office-based files or systems?
 Which tasks are independent of time and location?